The data and modelling objects created in this notebook can be downloaded directly to save computational time.

 # show all ELPD comparisons in black

-# highlight the comparisons for when the GP predictions were better
+# highlight the comparisons for when the PW predictions were better

 If we have enough computational power and our model is simple / small